analyzere/analyzere-python-examples/Optimization Sample/README.md

 4. Run `jupyter notebook` in your terminal

 ## Running the Jupyter Notebook with MyBinder
+MyBinder will allow you to run the notebook without the need to do anything locally.

 1. Navigate to [MyBinder](https://mybinder.org)
 2. Insert `https://github.com/analyzere/analyzere-python-examples` into the "Github Repository name or URL" field